Research at Leeds Beckett

 Louisa is a Course Director with a professional background in legal practice and devised theatre.
 She is a solicitor of the Supreme Court of England and Wales (non-practising) who trained and then practised as an employment lawyer at a large corporate law firm in Leeds.
 Louisa is a member of the Employment Lawyers Association.
 Her interests include human rights and her PhD evaluates the United Nations’ newest human rights reporting and monitoring system.
 She is an external examiner at three other universities and an internal coach at Leeds Beckett, offering one-to-one coaching to support colleagues who are new, going through organisational change, or seeking to improve their performance.

 During her training contract at Leeds-based Walker Morris LLP she gained experience in corporate tax, insolvency, commercial property and employment law.
 Once she finished her training contract, she practised as an employment lawyer, working with private clients, companies and public sector organisations advising them on contentious and non-contentious employment law matters.

 Before becoming a lawyer, Louisa was one of the founders of award-winning Unlimited Theatre and then subsequently chaired the board of trustees until 2016.

-Louise teaches professional and vocational subjects to postgraduate students.
+Louisa teaches professional and vocational as well as academic subjects to postgraduate students.

 Louisa teaches International Human Rights Law, English Legal System, method and Skills, and Employment Law.
 On the Legal Practice Course, Louisa teaches Employment Law and Practice, Solicitors Accounts and Writing.

 Louisa’s PhD research is critical appraisal of the global governance function of the Universal Periodic Review – an international human rights monitoring and reporting mechanism - in relation to states in crisis.
 Her research considers the link between burgeoning matters of global insecurity, civil society communities of practice, global governance and related challenges for human rights protection.